codingthoughts/Cloudfront-Invalidator-Daemon/README.md

 `pear install --onlyreqdeps HTTP_Request2`

+You also need php-posix on your system in order for process forking to work.
+If you get an error saying "Call to undefined function posix_setsid()", install it using:
+`yum install php-posix`

 ###Installation<hr />
 1. Place CloudFront.php and invalidateObjects.php in any folder.
 If you intend to run the tool from anywhere, i would suggest copying the files in your
 /usr/local/bin folder.